wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+Version 1.2, *released 06/18/14*

+* Added a powerful new feature to stop user registration spam.
+No more automated bot signups on your site.
+* Added a new semantic filter to the algorithmic protection layer, for improved protection against human spam.
+* Overhauled and improved many of the filters in the spam blocking algorithm.

 Version 1.1.7.3, *released 06/09/14*